The Story Behind This West Virginia Ghost Town Will Fascinate You

-Thurmond, located in Fayette County, went from a prosperous small town to a near-ghost town with just five inhabitants.
-The town’s story and its remarkably well-preserved buildings will make you want to take a stroll through it…just don’t look for a street or sidewalks to stroll down.
+Thurmond, West Virginia, located in Fayette County, went from a prosperous small town to a near-ghost town with just five inhabitants.
+The town’s story and its remarkably well-preserved buildings will make you want to take a stroll through it…just don’t look for a street or sidewalks to stroll down, because time has taken its toll on this once-bustling town.

 Thurmond, West Virginia, in the New River Gorge, was once a thriving train town.
 In coal mining's heyday, it had many prosperous businesses and facilities for the Chesapeake & Ohio Railroad.

-As you would expect, there are reports that Thurmond is haunted, though I couldn’t find any specific ghost stories.
-One internet report I read did say that a “strange presence” seems to follow you here.
+As you would expect, there are reports that Thurmond is haunted, though we couldn’t find any specific ghost stories.
+However, some reports suggest that a “strange presence” seems to follow you here.

 The more famous of the two hotels, the Dun Glen, became nationally recognized in its day and was the site of what Ripley's Believe it or Not called the world's longest-lasting poker game.
 It went steady for 14 years.